Bradford Regional Airport

-The airport is owned by the Bradford Regional Airport Authority and serves Pennsylvania and western New York including Olean, NY.
-It is surrounded by the oil field which makes up a large part of local economy.
-Bradford is the home of Zippo lighters and Case knives; there is an armory at the airport for the National Guard.
+The airport is owned by the Bradford Regional Airport Authority and serves Pennsylvania and western New York including Olean, New York.
+There is an armory at the airport for the National Guard.

 The National Plan of Integrated Airport Systems for 2021–2025 categorized it as a non-primary commercial service airport (between 2,500 and 10,000 enplanements per year).

 Former airline service

 Its first scheduled airline flights were United Airlines Douglas DC-3s in 1948.
 In 1953 United's DC-3 flew New York Newark Airport - Philadelphia - Bradford - Youngstown - Akron/Canton - Cleveland - Toledo - Chicago Midway Airport - Moline, IL - Cedar Rapids - Omaha - Lincoln, NE.
 United left in 1954.

 In 1953 Allegheny Airlines DC-3s stopped at Bradford on a multi-stop route between Buffalo, NY and Pittsburgh.
 In 1971 Allegheny Convair 580s flew nonstop to Erie, Harrisburg, Jamestown, NY, New York Newark Airport, Pittsburgh and Washington National Airport and direct to Detroit.
 Allegheny introduced McDonnell Douglas DC-9-30s and flew one-stop in 1976 from Chicago O'Hare Airport via Erie and from New York LaGuardia Airport via Elmira while continuing to fly nonstop Convair 580s from Buffalo and Pittsburgh.
 Allegheny remained until 1979 when Allegheny Commuter took over, with nonstop Beechcrafts from Buffalo and nonstop Short 330s from Pittsburgh.
 Allegheny Commuter service continued for a number of years for Allegheny successor USAir.
 In 1994 Allegheny Commuter successor USAir Express was operating nonstop code sharing BAe Jetstream 31s to Pittsburgh.
 USAir changed its name to US Airways with US Airways Express Beechcraft 1900Cs being flown nonstop to Pittsburgh in 1999.